EU proposes new rules to discourage disposable fast fashion

 Associated Press

-BRUSSELS (AP) — The European Union warned consumers to stop using their clothes like disposable facial tissues and said Wednesday that it plans to counter the polluting use of trendy fast fashion.
+BRUSSELS (AP) — The European Union warned consumers to stop using their clothes like throwaway items and said Wednesday that it plans to counter the polluting use of mass-market fast fashion.

 New rules proposed by the EU’s executive arm call for a mandatory minimum use of recycled fibers by 2030 and would ban the destruction of many unsold products.
 The European Commission rules also seek to contain the release of microplastics and improve global labor conditions in the garment industry.